jackytsheng/minecraft/README.md

-# minecraft-backup
+# Minecraft

-This is a repo for all my minecraft stuff. also include set up for cloud Instance to download my world when hosting
+This is a repo for all my Minecraft stuff. also include set up for cloud Instance to download my world when hosting

+# Oracle Cloud Related

 ## How to create instance on Oracle Cloud